brightnetwork-technology-academy/bnta_cohort3/HTML_CSS/CSS_Selectors/README.md

 [https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes]()

 All CSS pseudo-classes start with a single colon `:`.
-You can think of these as context selectors which select a special state of the specified element. (*e.g.* `a:visited` selects all anchor elements which have previously been visited by the user agent)
+You can think of these as **context selectors** which select a special state of the specified element. (*e.g.* `a:visited` selects all anchor elements which have previously been visited by the user agent)

 - `:hover`

-	Is active when the item is targeted by the mouse
+	Activates when the item is targeted by the mouse

 - `:focus`

-	Is active when the user-agent targets the element (usually achieved by [tab]-ing)
+	Activates when the user-agent targets the element (usually achieved by `[tab]`-ing to the element or after being activated)

 - `:focus-within`